PavanRangani/docs/docs/prd/tasks/recurring-task-trigger.md

 - Template Name
   - Dropdown of Multi-Step templates.
   - `Sub-Tasks` will be added based on the selected Multi-Step template.
+  - When template is changed, it shows confirmation dialog to user about subtasks will be deleted
 - Family
   - Family dropdown.
   - Shows all families of the application in alphabetical sorted.